shuban-789/shuban-789/README.md

 Pytorch and Tensorflow - Learning these two tools will help me learn machine learning, a field I do not have as much experience as other things in

 Java - Java is really different compared to the languages I already know.
-Python and C are my strongest, I only know Go and Swift because of their similarity to Python and C.

 Raspberry Pi - I have not worked with one before and I feel lke it would be a good experience to use it in a project